Robotic-Assisted Patent Foramen Ovale Repair

 Before the surgery starts, you’ll get general anesthesia.
 It will help you sleep deeply and painlessly through the operation.
-Afterwards, you won't remember it.
+Afterward, you won't remember it.
 During the operation, surgery staff will closely watch your vital signs.
 That includes your heart rate, blood pressure, breathing, and oxygen levels.

 Before and after the surgery, you may get antibiotics to help prevent infection.
 You may be attached to a heart-lung machine.
 This machine acts as your heart and lungs during the surgery.